BoleParty/NewSpawnZones/README.md

 Here you got new Central/ East/ West Spawns.

-The standard Epoch spawns and spawn traders have been removed and replaced with these new spawns and traders.
+I removed the standard Epoch spawns and static traders within the spawns and and replaced everything with new spawns and traders.

 By default the spawns have a small safe zone included but to expand these i attached Friendlys "Extended Safe Zone Script".